 The LAN port of the SDM is used to communicate with external computer based data collection systems.
 The LAN port is located on the rear panel of the SDM (4.1.2).
 The LAN port is a standard 10Base-T Ethernet connector.
 Use shielded Category 5 (use at least Cat5) Ethernet cables to connect the monitor to a network socket, hub or switch.
-You may also use a shielded Category 5 (use at least Cat5) computer without a hub or switch.
+You may also use a shielded Category 5 (use at least Cat5) cores-over Ethernet cable for direct connection of the monitor to a computer without a hub or switch.